 The IMO strategy for e-Navigation (MSC 85/26/Add.1, Annex 20) states that about 60% of collisions and groundings are caused by direct human error.
 Despite advances in bridge resource management training, it seems that the majority of watch-keeping officers make critical decisions for navigation and collision avoidance in isolation.
 This is partly due to a general reduction in manning, it states.

-The IMO strategy also states that in human reliability analysis, the presence of someone checking the decision making process improves reliability by a factor of 10.
+The IMO strategy also states that in human reliability analysis, the presence of someone checking the decision-making process improves reliability by a factor of 10.
 If e-Navigation can assist in improving this aspect, through well-designed on-board systems and closer cooperation with vessel traffic management (VTM) systems ashore, the risk of collisions and grounding (and their inherent liabilities and costs to administrations) can be dramatically reduced.

 Vision